epidemian/advent-of-code-2021/README.md

 The only downside of the second approach was that calculating the snailfish number's magnitude required a bit more bookkeeping and somewhat involved logic, while doing so in the OO tree-like approach was as straightforward as it could be: just classic object delegation.

 ### Day 20: Trench Map
 I skipped day 19 to complete this simpler cellular automata sort of puzzle.
 The infiniteness of the grid was simulated by simply pre-extending the image by the amount of necessary steps.
 The cellular automata rules given by the input had a "trick" of making all the dark pixels on the infinitely-extended image turn to light and then back to dark on the next step.

+### Day 21: Dirac Dice
+Part 1 was quite easy with a naive solution.
+Part 2 was one of *those* maths-heavy ones.
+Managed to get a recursive solution that doesn't take a humongous amount of time to compute.
+Apparently there are much faster solutions, but at least i can understand mine :)